 The Northrop Grumman B-2 Spirit strategic bomber has received upgrades that will allow it to better integrate software updates for its communications and weapons systems.

-“The agile framework methodology within SR 1 directly supports the Air Force’s initiative to adapt new capabilities in the aircraft, executing the mission today.”
+“The agile framework methodology within SR 1 directly supports the air force’s initiative to adapt new capabilities in the aircraft, executing the mission today.”

-SR 1 was developed in the B-2 Spirit Realm “software factory” created by Northrop working with the US Air Force Global Strike Command and the B-2 System Program Office.
+SR 1 was developed in the B-2 Spirit Realm “software factory” created by Northrop working with the US Air Force (USAF) Global Strike Command and the B-2 System Program Office.

 The broader programme also makes it easier to design, build and test B-2 software, allowing risks to be fixed earlier in the development process.
 Software changes can be tested in a lab before being loaded aboard the aircraft.